stacks-archive/blockstack-browser/README.md

 [![Open in Visual Studio Code](https://open.vscode.dev/badges/open-in-vscode.svg)](https://open.vscode.dev/blockstack/stacks-wallet-web)

-Stacks Wallet is a browser extension for managing your digital assets and connecting to apps built with the Stacks blockchain.
+Hiro Wallet is a browser extension for managing your digital assets and connecting to apps built with the Stacks blockchain.

 Source code is available on GitHub at https://github.com/blockstack/stacks-wallet-web/tree/main